Top Business Continuity Management and Planning Questions

 Operational risk – This area of risk stems from the inability of companies to produce core products and services as expected.
 This can include risks associated with equipment or technology obsolescence, a failure in internal functions, and unexpected changes to a leadership team.
 Other operational risks directly impacting business as usual include:

-A company should implement BCM solutions to minimize operational gaps and ensure that the delivery of products and services continues, even during unusual circumstances.
-Comprehensive implementation of a BCM program will lower risks associated with readiness, planning and response, which can decrease overall operational risk.
+A company should implement BCM solutions to minimise operational gaps and ensure that the delivery of products and services continues, even during unusual circumstances.
+Comprehensive implementation of a BCM programme will lower risks associated with readiness, planning and response, which can decrease overall operational risk.

-Reputational risk – Bad press can cause a decline in revenue, unwanted social media attention, lower market capitalization and, in the long term, a negative opinion of an organization in the eyes of the discerning public.
+Reputational risk – Bad press can cause a decline in revenue, unwanted social media attention, lower market capitalisation and, in the long term, a negative opinion of an organisation in the eyes of the discerning public.
 In today’s 24-hour news cycle, a measured, empathetic, rapid and relevant response to any event is crucial to maintain a positive reputation.
-A mature BCM program drives value by protecting a company’s brand and adeptly managing the ever-changing business landscape in the face of growing competition.
+A mature BCM programme drives value by protecting a company’s brand and adeptly managing the ever-changing business landscape in the face of growing competition.

 One of the more confusing aspects of BCM is its terminology.
 The confusion is mostly due to differences in how regulators and industry groups use and define terms in the BCM lexicon.
 Below are a few examples grouped according to the core discipline to which they are most aligned.

 (Note: The above list is not comprehensive.
-The practices within a specific industry or regulatory landscape may influence how BCM terminology is used.)
+The practises within a specific industry or regulatory landscape may influence how BCM terminology is used.)

-Crisis management is an entity’s overall effort to stabilize and prevent further damage after an unplanned event.
-Crisis management takes place at all organizational levels, beginning with executive management.
+Crisis management is an entity’s overall effort to stabilise and prevent further damage after an unplanned event.
+Crisis management takes place at all organisational levels, beginning with executive management.
 It includes initial efforts from all departments, such as communications and public relations; regulatory affairs; environment, health and safety (EHS); human resources; legal; corporate security; and all business units.